 "Stand down, corporal.
 I'm sure it's fine."
 This came from the second person exiting the bakery, another dwarf.

 "Yes sarge."
 Stroud reluctantly stepped aside, and Jonathon's aunt flung herself at her nephew.

 "Gahhh!
 Aunt Rosemarie, my ribs!"

 She extracted herself and saw how pale his face was.
 "Sorry dear.
 I'm just so glad to see you are alive.
-We were sick with worry when we realized you had gone early this morning, we called the Watch."
+We so were sick with worry when we realized you had gone early this morning.
+So worried that we called the Watch."
 She cast a dark look at the corporal.
 "I didn't expect them to keep you waiting on your own doorstep."